hucker/pathql/README.md

 - Query API refactored: supports SQL-like `where_expr` and default path (`from_path`).
 - Major normalization and extensibility improvements for filters and actions.
 - All public API exports (`__all__`) now match implementation; missing exports added.
-- Docstrings and comments audited and wrapped to line length limits (≤88 chars).
+- Doc-strings and comments audited and wrapped to line length limits (≤88 chars).
 - README updated for new API, usage, and developer notes on type system issues.
 - Robust parameterized tests for edge cases and error handling.
 - Improved error reporting and test coverage for query and filter logic.